tailordev-academy/javascript-react/1-introduction.md

 ### NPM scripts

-NPM scripts are custom scripts that can be run _via_ `npm run`.
+NPM scripts are custom scripts that can be run with `npm run`.
 It is similar to `Makefile` targets, except that it is bundled in the `package.json` file:

 ``` js